ganyuke/mangadex-plugin/README.md

-# plugin_demo
+# MangaDex Plugin
-A plug-in demo, and you can use this project as a scaffolding to start writing a new plugin.
+A plugin to search content on MangaDex on [Kinoko](https://github.com/gsioteam/kinoko).